 Pentaho Business Analytics and Oracle OBIEE compete in the business analytics category.
-Oracle OBIEE generally has the upper hand due to its advanced analytics and comprehensive enterprise-level features.
+Pentaho seems to have the upper hand with its community support, cost-effective solutions, and flexibility in deployment and customization.

 The tendency to route users to sales personnel with limited technical expertise detracts from the support experience.